-Let us be clear.
-If EPA had adopted this data transparency limitation in past risk assessments, EPA would not have been able to take many of its historic actions to protect children, families, and the environment.
-No reduction or elimination of the exposure of children to lead in paint, gasoline and drinking water.
-No air quality standards for particulate matter and other air pollutants.
-And the list goes on.
+If EPA had adopted this data transparency limitation in past risk assessments, EPA would not have been able to take many of its historic actions to protect children, families, and the environment such as reducing or eliminating the exposure of children to lead in paint, gasoline and drinking water and promulgating protective air quality standards for particulate matter and other air pollutants.

 The proposed policy would affect assessments that will soon be carried out under TSCA Section 6.
 TSCA gives EPA the authority to regulate the manufacture, processing, distribution in commerce, use and disposal of chemicals.
 The problem formulation documents which set forth EPA's approach for assessing the first 10 chemicals under the amended TSCA are open for public comment now.
 How these chemicals are assessed will be the model for future assessments.
 The proposed policy would in fact make it impossible for EPA to consider the full array of well conducted and peer reviewed scientific studies of the health and environmental effects of pollution.
-It would bias the body of information in favor of industry-supplied studies since they would have the means to provide the underlying data.
-Assessment of ALL relevant scientific information is essential in making sound judgments about protecting public health and the environment.

-And it is a legal requirement in all major environmental legislation.
+It would bias the body of information in favor of industry supplied studies since they would have the means to provide the underlying data.
+Assessment of all relevant scientific information is essential in making sound judgments about protecting public health and the environment and is a legal requirement in all major environmental legislation.